appscode/blog/content/post/kubedb-v2022.08.08/index.md

 2. If there are multiple opsReqs of different ops-request type (like 3 'VerticalScaling', 2 `Upgrade`, 2 `Reconfigure`) in the Pending state, After skipping the previous step, there will be exactly one opsReq of each type in Pending And now, as they are different types, We want to reconcile the oldest one first.

+## Image Digest

+Now KubeDB operators use docker image with digest value (ie. `elasticsearch:7.12.0@sha256:383e9fb572f3ca2fdef5ba2edb0dae2c467736af96aba2c193722aa0c08ca7ec` ) while provisioning databases.
+For a given docker image, if there is any vulnerability-fix pushed in the docker registry with the same tag, the running pods will have no idea about the change.
+Adding the digest helps the KubeDB recommendation engine to verify whether the current docker images are up to date or not.
+If not, the engine will generate recommendations for Restart/Upgrade ops requests to update the database pods with the latest images.

+## MongoDB

 ### AutoScaler